 Density plots are also a useful way to get a quick feel for the flux density in various parts of the model.
-By default, a flux density plot is not displayed when femmview first starts.
-However, the plot can be displayed by pressing the middle button in the Graph Mode section of the toolbar (see Figure 20).
+A density plot can be displayed by pressing the middle button in the Graph Mode section of the toolbar (see Figure 2.19).
 A dialog the pops up that allows the user to turn density plotting on.
-If the solution is to a harmonic problem, the user can choose to plot either the magnitude of the flux density or just the real or imaginary part of the flux density.
+The user can choose to plot flux density, field intensity, or current density.
+If the solution is to a harmonic problem, the user can choose to plot either the magnitude or just the real or imaginary part of these quantities.

-The flux density at each point is classified into one of 12 contours distributed evenly between either the minimum and maximum flux densities or user-specified bounds.
-An example plot of an air-cored coil with both contour and density plotting turned on is shown in Figure 21.
+The flux density at each point is classified into one of twenty contours distributed evenly between either the minimum and maximum flux densities or user-specified bounds.